romanjoe/secure_ota_update_workshop/Readme.md

 Provide path to `ID-certificate.pem.crt` downloaded for a thing.
 Provide path to `ID-private.pem.key` downloaded for a thing.

-Choose `Generate` and save `aws_clientcredential_keys.h`, and then save the file in `/verdors/cypress/apps/ota/include/aws_clientcredential_keys.h`.
+Choose `Generate` and save `aws_clientcredential_keys.h` file to `/verdors/cypress/apps/ota/include/aws_clientcredential_keys.h`.
 This overwrites the existing file in the directory.

 Go to file `amazon-freertos/projects/cypress/CY8CPROTO_062_4343W/mtb/ota/Makefile` and add `MCUBOOT_IMAGE_NUMBER=1` to `DEFINES` so this string looks like: